-A distinction can be made between an attributable fraction (as calculated above-also called excess fraction) and etiologic fraction (Greenland and Robins, 1988; Rothman et al, 2008).
+A distinction can be made between an attributable fraction (as calculated above-also called excess fraction) and etiologic fraction (Greenland & Robins, 1988; Rothman et al, 2008).
 While the former represents the excess cases observed in the exposed group, the etiologic fraction is the proportion of cases (in the exposed group) for which exposure was a component of the sufficient cause (see Chapter 1).
 Unfortunately, they are not equal as the following hypothetical example will show.
-Assume that, in a population of individuals, a disease is inevitable (all individuals get it) by 20 years of age.
-Individuals without the exposure contributes to another sufficient cause, and exposed individuals all develop the disease by 10 years of age.
-If a population is followed for 20 years, the risks in the exposed and non-exposed groups are both 1, so the AF_e is zero.
-However, in all exposed individuals, development of the disease was associated with exposure, so the etiologic fraction is 1.
+Assume that in a population of animals a disease is inevitable (all animals get it) by 2 years of age.
+Animals without the exposure of interest will develop the disease between 1 and 2 years of age.
+However, exposure contributes to another sufficient cause and exposed animals all develop the disease by 1 year of age.
+If a population is followed for 2 years, the risks in the exposed and non-exposed groups are both 1, so the $AF_e$ is zero.
+However, in all exposed animals, development of the disease was associated with exposure so the etiologic fraction is 1.

 Unfortunately, the etiologic fraction cannot be estimated from epidemiological data because we never know what sufficient cause resulted in an observed case.
-Under certain specific conditions, the AF_e will equal the etiologic fraction (see Rothman et al, 2008), but in general all we can say is that the AF_e provides a lower bound for the etiologic fraction (ie the minimum value it can take).
+Under certain specific conditions, the $AF_e$ will equal the etiologic fraction (see Rothman et al (2008)), but in general all we can say is that the $AF_e$ provides a lower bound for the etiologic fraction (ie the minimum value it can take).